albertrdixon/total-media-island/README.md

 You want to watch movies and tv shows, right?
 So do I!

 Of course that means downloading them.
 Which means setting up bittorrent.
 Which means setting up something like [Sickrage](http://sickrage.tv) to go out and find those torrents.
-Which means setting up a VPN so you don;t get laughed at by everyone.
+Which means setting up a VPN so you don't get laughed at by everyone.

 That sounds like a lot.
 Why not just use [Docker](http://docker.com) to just do everything for us?
 Good idea!